CoopGame for

 of his students and his colleagues – far too numerous to name them all –

-for their feedback on CoopGame
+for their feedback on CoopGame and their suggestions for

 improvements and additional functionality (none of which have been